xhonorate/gatsby-starter-netlify-cms/src/pages/index.md

   showIndicators: true
   slides:
     - image: /img/background1dark.png
-      heading: "# The WhiteStar Network"
+      heading: "# The WhiteStar Network Test"
       subheading: The WhiteStar network is an encrypted, pervasive network that directs communication between devices without Cloud servers.
 Our patented and patent-pending technologies leverage the exponential growth